timh1203/algorithmDS/frontEndMasters.md

 - building off previous exercise
 - we are going to make the `times10` even more generic
 - we want to be able to make it so you can pass the `times10` function, or any other function that we create, into the `memoize` function
-- what if we want to pass in an `add5` function or `subtract 2` function as a callback?
+- what if we want to pass in an `add5` function or `subtract2` function as a callback?

 ```js
 const times10 = (n) => (n * 10);